luizbgomide/sovereign/rules.md

 ## Dungeon Exploration

-These rules are meant for tracking adventures in a dangerous site where perils could spring up at any moment.
-Not all [Wandering Encounters](#wandering-encounters) are hostile (see [Reaction Rolls](#reaction-rolls)), but each is a risk of pointless fighting or sudden alarm.
+These rules track adventures in dangerous locations where perils may arise at any moment.
+Not all [Wandering Encounters](#wandering-encounters) are hostile (see [Reaction Rolls](#reaction-rolls)), but each encounter poses the risk of needless combat or sudden alarm.

 At the start of each [Turn](#turn) after the party enters the site:

-1. Roll a secret [Wandering Encounter](#wandering-encounters) check with frequency depending on the adventure or site.
-On a 1, the encounter will happen at some appropriate moment this [Turn](/rules#turn).
-Most adventures give a frequency (like every other [Turn](#turn)).
+1. Roll a secret [Wandering Encounter](#wandering-encounters) check, with frequency depending on the adventure or site.
+On a 1, the encounter will occur at some appropriate moment during this [Turn](/rules#turn).
+Most adventures specify a frequency (e.g., every other [Turn](#turn)).
-2. The Players decide what they want to do this [Turn](/rules#turn): move into a new room, carefully search their current location, fiddle with some object they’ve found, or something else that takes ~ten minutes.
+2. The Players decide their actions for the [Turn](/rules#turn): moving into a new room, carefully searching their current location, examining an object, or something else that takes about ten minutes.
-3. The GM explains the result of their actions, whether that’s a first-glance description of a new room, notice of the hideous abomination that’s rearing up before them, or the explosive detonation of the crystal they just experimentally prodded.
+3. The GM describes the outcome, whether it’s the initial description of a new room, the appearance of a hideous creature, or the unexpected detonation of a crystal they just prodded.
-4. Start over from the top, assuming their actions have consumed a [Turn](/rules#turn), until they withdraw from the site or it becomes safe enough to stop counting [Turns](/rules#turn).
+4. Repeat the process, assuming their actions have consumed a [Turn](/rules#turn), until they leave the site or the area becomes safe enough to stop counting [Turns](/rules#turn).

 ### Timekeeping in the Dungeon

-Once the Characters intrude on a ruin, dungeon, or other dangerous site the GM starts tracking time in [Turns](#turn).
-Each Character can do one significant thing per [Turn](/rules#turn).
-Different Characters can be doing different things in the same [Turn](/rules#turn).
-Not every Character *has* to do something.
+Once the Characters enter a ruin, dungeon, or other dangerous site, the GM begins tracking time in [Turns](#turn).
+Each Character can take one significant action per [Turn](/rules#turn).
+Different Characters may perform different actions in the same [Turn](/rules#turn), and not every Character *has* to act.

-The point of tracking [Turns](/rules#turn) is to have a rough measure of activity.
-The more the Characters do and the longer they stay, the more likely that they’ll run into [Wandering Encounters](#wandering-encounters) or the denizens will have time to realize that intruders are present.
-Eventually, the Characters need to either pull back or clear the site entirely of its dangerous inhabitants.
+Tracking [Turns](/rules#turn) provides a rough measure of activity.
+The longer the Characters remain and the more they do, the higher the chances of encountering [Wandering Encounters](#wandering-encounters) or alerting the denizens of their presence.
+Eventually, the Characters must decide to retreat or clear the site of its dangers entirely.

 | Activity                                       | Turns |
 |------------------------------------------------|-------|